9 Self-Care Tips for Acute or Chronic Bursitis

 Many cases of bursitis improve with home treatment.
-Learn more about self-care tips for bursitis, including natural bursitis remedies.
+Learn more about self-care tips to treat bursitis here, including natural bursitis remedies.

-Ice can decrease inflammation and pain.
+An ice pack can reduce inflammation and pain.
 Apply ice to the affected area for 10 to 20 minutes a time, a few times per day.
 Ice is most effective when applied during the first 24 to 48 hours after an injury.
-So, try to ice the affected joint as soon as possible after noticing pain and inflammation.
-If you have chronic bursitis—that which persists over a period of weeks or months—ice isn’t as likely to be effective.
+So, try to ice the affected area as soon as possible after noticing pain and inflammation.
+If you have chronic bursitis—that is painful swelling which persists over a period of a few weeks or months—ice isn’t as likely to be effective.

 3. Take over-the-counter anti-inflammatory medication.

-Aspirin, ibuprofen and naproxen are over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs).
+Aspirin, ibuprofen and naproxen sodium are over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs).
 They decrease inflammation and relieve pain.
-Taking these medications as directed on the package every few hours will help you feel more comfortable and minimize the underlying inflammation.
+Taking these types of pain relievers as directed on the package every few hours will often reduce pain, help you feel more comfortable and minimize the underlying inflammation.
 NSAIDs can cause an upset stomach and ulcers in some people.
 If you have kidney or liver disease, a history of heart attack or stroke, or a gastrointestinal disease, talk with your doctor before taking an NSAID.

-Occasionally, applying compression to the affected joint can minimize swelling and decrease pain.
+Occasionally, applying compression to the affected joint can minimize or reduce swelling, and decrease pain.
 You can try wrapping the area with a compression bandage or slip on a compression sleeve.
 Be careful; compression should be firm but not tight.
 If you feel any numbness, tingling or increased pain, or notice swelling below the wrap or sleeve, remove it.

 You only use compression the first day or so after an injury.
-If you still have pain and swelling after three days, it’s time to see a healthcare provider.
+If you still have pain and swelling after three days, it’s time to see a qualified provider.

-You’re going to need some help while you’re resting the affected joint.
+You’re going to need some help while you’re resting the joint.
 Let friends, family members and coworkers help you with everyday tasks.
-You might also want to use a cane, brace or splints, depending on the location and severity of your bursitis.
+You might also want to use a cane, brace or splints, depending on the location and severity of your bursitis symptoms.
 If you have bursitis in the hip, you might find it useful to use a cane in your opposite hand; doing so can take some stress off the affected hip.
-A splint or brace might feel good on an affected knee or elbow (and remind you to rest the area).
+A splint or brace might feel good when putting pressure on an affected knee or elbow (and remind you to rest the area).

 6. Try glucosamine or omega-3 fatty acids.

-Glucosamine is a substance found in cartilage.
+Glucosamine is a substance found in cartilage and muscles.
 Research has shown that over-the-counter glucosamine supplements may help inflammation in bursitis.
 Do not take glucosamine if you take a blood-thinning medication, as glucosamine can increase the risk of bleeding.